Skip to content

 The AeroPress family — immersion-plus-pressure brewers invented by Alan Adler in 2005.
 Compact, forgiving, and endlessly versatile.

 The AeroPress is a hybrid immersion-and-pressure brewer invented by Alan Adler at Aerobie in 2005.
+The company is based in Palo Alto, California, and was acquired by Tiny Capital in 2021.
 It consists of two cylindrical chambers, a rubber-tipped plunger, and a paper microfilter held in a screw-on cap.
 Coffee and water sit in the main chamber for a chosen steep time, then manual plunger pressure pushes the brew through the filter.
 The result is a concentrated, low-acid cup that can be served neat or diluted like an Americano.

 How the AeroPress brews